 People receive safe and person-centred care.
-Staff said they were grateful for continued support, reflection and discussion time with management when needed.
+Visits to people's homes are carried out mostly by two members of staff.
+Staff told us they were grateful for this time 'working together' and felt it was essential time for support, reflection and discussion.
 We spoke with staff who told us they had received training in palliative care, end of life care and a range of mandatory training including dementia training, safeguarding of adults at risk of abuse and have policies and procedures to guide them.
 All new care staff complete a five-day induction prior to commencing the role and a range of classroom and online training continually available for all staff.
 The service delivers high quality outcomes for people with a support of professional input ensuring people are provided with exemplary care at all times.
-Comments from care staff include "I don't think there is anything that would improve the service anyore, I have worked here for many years and I love my job".
+Comments from staff include "I am really well supported, have plenty of time in between the visits carried out".
+"We all look after each other really, we are a really good team".